 Preserved seasonal food you may have to use up:

 Pro Tip: Use the planning page to record how many preserved foods you have left in order to use them up as soon as possible to make room for the new season's produce.

 From the pantry and freezer:

-Of course, we make this any time of the year with frozen pesto, but now we get it fresh!
+Of course, we make this delicious pasta any time of the year with frozen pesto, but now we get it fresh!
 It's perfect on it's own or with any grilled meats and veggies.

-I could eat heaps of these grilled (using one of those grill baskets)- you won't believe how good they are!
+I could eat heaps of these green beans grilled with any type of main dish - you won't believe how good they are!

-Everyone who tries these loves them.
-I think they are really surprised by that, lol.
+Everyone who tries these loves them - I think they are really surprised by that, lol.
 The first time I took them to a potluck, I was asked for the recipe by everyone.

 By mid-month, this simple, flavorful salad will be on the menu multiple times a week (sometimes with goat cheese or parmesan, too).